-Tricia Earl is the Unit Coordinator and Academic Advisor (Undergraduate) for the Women's Studies Program and responsible for maintaining, organizing and planning departmental projects and programming since 2008.
-For a detailed list of her experience as Unit Coordinator and Advisor click here.
+Tricia Earl is the Program Manager and Academic Advisor (Undergraduate) for the Women's & Gender Studies and responsible for maintaining, organizing and planning departmental projects and programming since 2008.
+For a detailed list of her experience as Program Manager and Advisor click here.

 Prior to joining Texas Tech University she worked as the exhibition coordinator at the Buddy Holly Center with the City of Lubbock.
 Additionally, she has held academic teaching positions, education and curatorial occupations for the past ten years in Lubbock.

 She earned a BFA from the University of North Texas, Denton in 1998 and a MFA from Texas Tech University, Lubbock in 2001.
 Study abroad programs include the University of London, in 1997.